populationgenomics/talos/design_docs/Helpers.md

 ## Run Setup with [prepare_aip_cohort.py](../helpers/prepare_aip_cohort.py)

-To simplify setup and running of AIP for CPG cohorts the script has been included.
+To simplify setup and running of Talos for CPG cohorts the script has been included.
 This is a multifunctional script, and collects a number of behaviours into a single script, at the expense of being specific to CPG usage.

 This script requires usage of a config file, containing a subsection for the relevant cohort.